 The penalties for possession are determined by many factors.
 If you’re facing drug charges, then it’s best that you speak to a lawyer since every case is different.
-Many cases face penalties that range from jail or prison time to a drug treatment and probationary period.
+Many cases face penalties that range from jail or prison time to drug treatment and probationary period.
 For nonviolent crimes such as drugs, the courts seek other alternatives to spending time in jail.
-For example, you may just have a probationary period or you may have to pay a fine, so that you face the consequences of your actions.
+For example, you may just have a probationary period or you may have to pay a fine so that you face the consequences of your actions.
 Depending on what you are charged with, if it’s distribution, manufacturing, cultivation, or possession, our criminal lawyers have experienced every type of case.

 By providing a strategic legal plan, Roselle & Breitigam, P.C., is also here to help you have the best outcome possible for your legal situation.
 While no one wants to deal with drug possession charges, trafficking, or the intent to sell, it’s vital that you have an aggressive criminal lawyer on your side to help you.
-With our criminal lawyers, you can expect dedication to your case, a drive to help you, and the experience to determine the best case scenario for your situation.
+With our criminal lawyers, you can expect a dedication to your case, a drive to help you, and the experience to determine the best-case scenario for your situation.
 If you’re dealing with drug charges and want a knowledgeable criminal lawyer on your side, then contact Roselle & Breitigam, P.C.